team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ### Code Type

 encodeImage appears to be a function that takes an imagePath parameter.
-It reads the image file from the given path, converts it to a Buffer, encodes it as base64, and returns the base64 string.
+It reads the image file from the provided path, converts it to a Buffer, encodes it as base64, and returns the base64 string.

 ### Quality of Code